asemx/ibkrbox/README.md

 <img width="630" alt="image" src="https://user-images.githubusercontent.com/998264/215016906-f72926c9-bada-4430-a2bb-c07db5ea69c6.png">

-### 1. construct a combo SPX Box Spread lending for 50K, duration 4 months (use "--execute" option to send the order)
+### 1. construct a combo SPX Box Spread lending for 50K, duration 4 months (use "--execute" option to send the order to IBKR)
+This will not execute the order, so you can safely run this.
 ```code
 ibkrbox -a 50000 -m 4
 ```
 <img width="474" alt="image" src="https://user-images.githubusercontent.com/998264/215017182-3577e49f-7787-41c9-b500-303b6afded19.png">

-### 2. same as above but using Options on ES Futures (use "--execute" option to send the order)
+### 2. same as above but using Options on ES Futures (use "--execute" option to send the order to IBKR)
+This will not execute the order, so you can safely run this.
 ```code
 ibkrbox -a 50000 -m 4 --es
 ```